Cynthia-mbesa/alx-system_engineering-devops/0x01-shell_permissions/README.md

  task 6.
 Multiple permissions adds execute permission to the owner and the group owner, and read permission to other users, to the file hello

  task 7.
 Everybody! adds execution permission to the owner, the group owner and the other users, to the file hello

+ task 8.
+James Bond sets the permission to the file hello as follows; owner and group no permission, Other users: all the permissions